-If you have any doubts about why we still need carbon pricing to get the United States to the net-zero finish line by 2050, check out a new study published in Nature Communications by a team of experts from the Electric Power Research Institute, Oak Ridge National Laboratory, and the Ramboll Group engineering consulting firm.

-Titled "Economy-wide evaluation of CO2 and air quality impacts of electrification in the United States," it combines unusually sophisticated models of U.S. energy systems and air quality to demonstrate that a rising carbon fee accelerates both clean generation and widespread electrification of transportation and buildings, resulting in "substantially lower CO2 and improve(d) air quality."
+If you have any doubts about why we still need carbon pricing to get the United States to the net-zero finish line by 2050, check out a new study published in Nature Communications.
+Titled "Economy-wide evaluation of CO2 and air quality impacts of electrification in the United States," it combines unusually sophisticated models of U.S. energy systems and air quality to demonstrate that a rising carbon fee would accelerate both clean generation and widespread electrification of transportation and buildings, resulting in "substantially lower CO2 and improve(d) air quality."